AudioBible/KJV/README.md

     JN 14:6 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.

-## Praised be Jesus Christ name!
+## Praised be Jesus Christ, Lord of Lords, King of Kings' name!
 Praise Jesus for the Flat Earth Truth!
 Amen.

 # LOVE YOU, BREAK FREE